How to add image to PDF using Java and GroupDocs Annotation

 </dependencies>

-Pro Tip: Always check for the latest version on the GroupDocs releases page.
-Version 25.2 is current as of early 2025, but newer versions might have additional features.
+Pro Tip: Always verify the latest version on the GroupDocs releases page.
+Version 25.2 was current in early 2025, but newer releases may add features.

 Licensing (Don’t Skip This!)

-3. Full License: For production use - available on the purchase page
+3. Full License – production use – available on the purchase page.

 Getting Started – Your First Image Annotation